azmusgb/rules_central/README.md

 npm install
 npm run build:css
 ```
-The compiled stylesheet is saved to `static/css/app.css` and includes autoprefixing and minification.
-The legacy `main.css` has been removed.
+The compiled stylesheet is saved to `static/css/output.css` and includes autoprefixing and minification.
+The new Bear theme uses Tailwind v3 with JIT.

 ## Running Locally
 Start the development server with: